outreach-csit/falling-ball-public/README.md

 > [!WARNING]
 > Make sure the bouncing sound is only when it truly bounces, that is, when the ball will start  traveling upwards. ⏫

-## CONGRATULATIONS!
+### CONGRATULATIONS! 🎆

-Amazing! 🎆 🎆 You’ve now built a full animation using python!
-You’ve used concepts like:
+Amazing! 👏 👏 You’ve now built a full animation using Python, and it lokos great!
+You have:

-- Coordinate systems in the Cartesian plane.
-- Velocity and acceleration (as rate of change).
-- Conditional logic (if statements).
-- Repetition logic (simulation loop).
-- Arithmetic operation to model dynamics (e.g., multiplication by -1 and energy loss).
-- Collision detection.
-- Image and audio assets.
+- Loaded images and audio files into variables.
+- Use images to represent the ball (rather than the circle), and the background (rather than a flat color).
+- Play sounds, both in the background and at bouncing using `if` conditional.

 Feel free to experiment with different sizes, speeds, colours, or even make your own version!

+## Phase 4: Super Extensions

-## Step 10 (EXTENSION): Use Pygame's built-in collision detection
+### Step 10: Use Pygame's built-in collision detection

 If you want to go a bit further, Pygame has built-in tools to detect when objects bump into each other—this is called collision detection.
 Pygame uses something called a `Rect` (short for rectangle) to represent the position and size of things on the screen.